Parents file lawsuit over COVID-19 mask concerns

 “Stop policing the masks, that’s not your job.
 Do your job and educate our children, make our schools better, and like they used to be,” she stated.

 The State of Alabama does not have a statewide mask mandate for public schools.
-The state leaves it up to each district to make their own choice.
+The state leaves it up to each district to make its own choice.

 The entire state of Alabama, including Madison County, is currently listed in the high category for COVID-19 spread.